-The Endoscopic Solutions Business sells and leases medical devices, including gastrointestinal endoscopes, surgical endoscopes and endoscopy systems, as well as provides repair service for these products, to customers who are primarily medical institutions in Japan and overseas
+The Endoscopic Solutions Business sells and leases medical devices, including gastrointestinal endoscopes, surgical endoscopes and endoscopy systems, as well as provides repair service for these products, to customers who are primarily medical institutions in Japan and overseas.

 The Company recognizes related product sales as revenue once control of the product has transferred to the customer-i.e., when the product is delivered to the customer-because that is when legal title to and physical possession of the product and the significant risks and rewards of ownership of the product transfer to the customer and also when the Company gains the right to receipt of payment from the customer.
 Revenue from these product sales is measured at the transaction price contractually agreed upon with the customer.
 The transaction consideration is mostly received within one year from the fulfillment of the specific performance obligations.
 Such product sales do not involve a significant financing component.
-For transactions comprising multiple components such as products and maintenance services, the Company treats each constituent component as a separate performance obligation if every product sold, service provided and other component individually has independent value.
+For transactions comprising multiple components such as product sold, service provided and other component individually has independent value.
 In such cases, the total transaction consideration is allocated proportionally to the transaction's constituent components based on their standalone sales prices.